buildkite-plugins/buildkite-plugin-tester/README.md

 # Buildkite Plugin Tester

-A [Docker](https://www.docker.com/) image you can use to help test your Buildkite Plugin.
+A base [Docker](https://www.docker.com/) image for testing Buildkite plugins with BATS.
 It includes:

 * [bats](https://github.com/sstephenson/bats)
 * [bats-mock](https://github.com/jasonkarns/bats-mock)

-It expects plugin code to be mounted to `/plugin`, and by default will run the command `bats tests/`.
+Your plugin’s code is expected to be mounted to `/plugin`, and by default the image will run the command `bats tests/`.

 ## Usage